jrenzodorado/time_tracker/README.md

 ## Nav

-For the project navigation was made logically with the use of hooks.
+For the project navigation was made logically with the use of states.
 Routing seemed irrelevant as only 2 screens are needed to be shown in this single page application.

 ## Auth